%&XeLaTeX

 assignment in question,\footnote{Please refer to the

-several cases of academic misconduct in recent years.
+cases of academic misconduct in recent years.

 Most of the time the question of plagiarism is fairly clear-cut.